-March is hailed as International Women’s Month and to celebrate here at STCF Poetry & Moore, I want to reintroduce you to an awesome woman with the super power to fill blank pages with imagery and imagination-provoking words for her readers to enjoy!
+March is hailed as International Women’s Month and to celebrate here at STCF Poetry & Moore, I want to reintroduce you to an awesome woman with the super power to fill blank pages with great imagery and imagination-provoking words for her readers to enjoy!

 Chicago author, Saneatra Polk, invites you into her world through fantasy, suspense, relative imagery and captivating details.
 And if you like The Haves and the Have Nots, you will most likely like her new short fiction series, The Hartsfields!